MicrosoftDocs/azure-docs/articles/communication-services/support.md

 # Help and Support options for Azure Communication Services

-If you have an issue or question involving Azure Communication Services, then you have a number of options.
+If you have an issue or question involving Azure Communication Services, then you have many options.

 ## Create an Azure Support Request
-With Azure, there are a number of [support options and plans](https://azure.microsoft.com/support/plans/) available which you can explore and review.
-You can create a support ticket in the [Azure Portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
+With Azure, there are many [support options and plans](https://azure.microsoft.com/support/plans/) available, which you can explore and review.
+You can create a support ticket in the [Azure portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).

 ## Post a question to Microsoft Q&A